 Dr. Jay is not without his supporters.
 Media celebrity and anti-vaxxer Bill Maher, for example, says he finds Dr. Jay Gordon "extremely credible."
 This may be because Gordon confirms Maher's biases regarding vaccines as useless or harmful.
 For a more accurate and complete picture of the risks and benefits of vaccinations, I recommend the website Science-Based Medicine.
 As an antidote to the rhetoric posted by Dr. Jay Gordon on vaccines, I recommend the reader listen to a special podcast on vaccines hosted by The Skeptic's Guide to the Universe.

-See also Antivaxxer Plague, Andrew Wakefield, The Wakefield Propaganda Machine, Wakefield's Warriors, the anti-vaccination movement, Russell Blaylock, detoxification therapies, flu vaccine, Barbara Loe Fisher, Rauni Kilde, Joseph Mercola, supplements, and Evaluating Personal Experience, Why Do People Believe in the Palpably Untrue?, Belief Armor, and Defending Falsehoods.
+See also Antivaxxer Plague, Andrew Wakefield, The Wakefield Propaganda Machine, Wakefield's Warriors, the anti-vaccination movement, Russell Blaylock, detoxification therapies, flu vaccine, Barbara Loe Fisher, Rauni Kilde, Joseph Mercola, supplements, Rights and Vaccines, and Evaluating Personal Experience, Why Do People Believe in the Palpably Untrue?; Belief Armor; and Defending Falsehoods.

 Dr. Jay Gordon: Full of sound and fury, signifying nothing What evidence does Dr. Gordon provide that later, slower, individualized vaccination schedules do anything but reduce the herd immunity of a community, increase the number of doctor visits, decrease the likelihood that a child will be fully immunized, or increase the time for which a child is unprotected?
 No such evidence exists, so one must wonder on what he has based this recommendation.